NREL/resstock/docs/read_the_docs/source/advanced_tutorial/writing_housing_characteristics.rst

 1. All lines have the line ending characters '\\r\\n' (i.e., "crlf" or "carriage return, line feed").
 2. All non-dependency columns have format '%.6f'.
+3. Comment lines at the end of a housing characteristics file, indicated by the "#" symbol, can be added.